ANGEL

 Downloads

-Much of the current development work for the core library with detailed descriptions of the changes, is kept in a Mercurial repository hosted at Argonne National Laboratory.
+All of the current development work for the core library with detailed descriptions of the changes, is kept in a Mercurial repository hosted at Argonne National Laboratory.

-Sourceforge provides instructions to checkout the sources.
-Note, that the modulename for the library is angel.
-The other modules in the project are not used by OpenAD.
-They have last been updated in 2003 and are compatible with angel_base but are not compatible with the current version of angel.
+Prior to Feb/09/2010 the library source was distributed via a CVS repository with the module name angel.
+The CVS source code repository is no longer updated but still available together with other unmaintained modules.
+Sourceforge provides instructions to checkout sources from SVN and the obsoleted CVS repositories.
+None of the CVS repositories are used by OpenAD.
+The repositories listed below have last been updated in 2003 and are compatible with angel_base but are not compatible with the current version of angel.
 The module programs has been partially updated in March 2008 for purposes unrelated to OpenAD.
 The sourceforge CVS repository is frequently synchronized to the latest changes in the Mercurial development repository.
-More infrequently we provide snapshots of the angel library as a dated release.

 Dependencies: